yjzhao19981027/yjzhao.github.io/pages/contact.md

 permalink: "/contact/"
 ---

-## Below are the homepages and contact information for our respective laboratories:
+## Trying to get in touch with us?
+Then take a look at our homepage and contact information!

 ## Lab1